-My name is Miss Roberts and I will be your child’s class teacher this year.
-In our Year 1 team, is Rabbi Herman, our Jewish Studies teacher, Mrs Meyer, our Ivrit teacher, Miss Johnston will be the Year 1 Teaching Assistants.
+My name is Miss Rich and I will be your child’s class teachers this year.
+In our Year 1 team, is Rabbi Herman, our Jewish Studies teacher and Mrs Taylor, our teaching assistant.

 The children will continue to develop their phonic knowledge through the Read Write Inc scheme and will be reading and writing for a range of purposes.
-The children will gain first-hand experience to support them with their writing.
-They will be developing their mathematical skills in number and calculations, problem solving, shape and measuring.
+The children will gain first-hand experiences and read engaging stories as a class.
+This will inspire and support them with their writing.
+They will be developing their mathematical skills in number and calculations.
 The children will be given lots of hands on, practical opportunities to consolidate as well as develop their learning.

-We are going to have an amazing year and look forward to sharing this with you!
+We are going to have an amazing half term and look forward to sharing this with you!